anushreemenon/fa18-202-mavericks/vishwanath.manvi-journal.md

 1. Fix issues
 2. Implement more design patterns
 3. Prep presentation

+### Communication XP Value:
+1. Setup meeting to review progress, work on blockers and communicated action items

 ### What tasks are blocked waiting on another team member?
 None.